Car profiles

 “I have the nicest Chevy Metro in the whole wide world.”

 Weird flex, sure, but someone just paid $19,110 (including buyer premium) on Bring a Trailer for those bragging rights.
-The car is a 2000 Chevrolet Metro hatchback with just 402 miles on the odometer, offered on Bring a Trailer.
+The car in question is a 2000 Chevrolet Metro hatchback with just 402 miles on the odometer.
 It is immaculately preserved and comes with extensive documentation and service records.
 Standard fare for a Ferrari—but unheard of for a cheap three-cylinder jellybean such as this.

 The product of a fling between GM and Suzuki, the Metro sold in North America from the late 1980s to early 2000s and could also be had as the Suzuki Swift or the Pontiac Firefly.
 Most people remember the Metro model with a Geo badge, but it wore the Chevrolet bowtie from 1998 to 2001.

-Although a convertible model was available, the vast majority were sedans or hatchbacks, because the Metro was all about economy.
-Back in the ’90s it was about the cheapest thing with four wheels and an engine, which in this case was a wheezy 1.0-liter, 6-valve three-banger with 55 horsepower and 58 pound-feet of torque.
+Although a convertible model was available, the vast majority were sedans or hatchbacks, because this car was all about economy.
+Back in the ’90s it was about the cheapest thing with four wheels and an engine, which in the Metro’s case was a wheezy 1.0-liter, 6-valve three-banger with 55 horsepower and 58 pound-feet of torque.
 Enough to get up a steep driveway and, when paired with the standard five-speed manual, to manage 39 mpg city and 46 highway.
 Impressive stuff, even if gas was a little over a buck a gallon back then.

-If you’re one of those people who’s into bland cars, this one should get your heart racing.
-Underneath that grandma-white paint and unpainted bumpers are the standard three-cylinder engine and five-speed (a 1.3-liter four was optional, as was an auto ‘box) driving 13-inch steelies with three-spoke plastic covers.
+And if you’re one of those people who’s into bland cars, this one should get your heart racing.
+Underneath that grandma-white paint and unpainted bumpers are the standard three-cylinder engine and five-speed (a 1.3-liter four was optional, as was an auto ’box) driving 13-inch steelies with three-spoke plastic covers.
 The interior is a sea of gray, including the two-tone “Sport cloth” chairs and acres of cheap plastic.
-Air conditioning, rear defogger, and CD/cassette stereos are all part of the package, but occupants will have to wind up the windows themselves.
+Air conditioning, rear defogger, and CD/cassette stereos are all part of the package, but you’ll have to wind up the windows yourself.

 We’ve grown accustomed to delivery-mile vehicles selling for astronomical prices on Bring a Trailer, and even more used cars have been shown to bring premium prices there.
 But this isn’t a paint-to-sample Porsche or a single-owner Supra.
 It’s … a Chevy Metro.
 It is maybe the most mundane thing ever offered on BaT, but it’s also the cleanest example of its kind.